nix-community/nixpkgs-lint/readme.md

   expressions, eliminates false-positives from strings and comments and gives exact spans for matches
 - **Robust**: lint Nix files even in the presence of syntax errors
-- **Hackable**: create your own lints by writing queries or by using TypeScript
+- **Hackable**: create your own lints by writing queries or Rust code

 ## Usage
 To use without installing, run `nix run github:nix-community/nixpkgs-lint`.